Washington, D.C. attorney general sues AT&T, alleging overcharges

 The lawsuit was filed in District of Columbia Superior Court.

-Reporting by Diane Bartz and Chris Sanders; editing by Jonathan Oatis and Cynthia Osterman
+Reporting by Diane Bartz and Chris Sanders; editing by Jonathan Oatis, Cynthia Osterman and Marguerita Choy

 Our Standards: The Thomson Reuters Trust Principles.